dvdmtw98/blog/Post Vault/articles/2024-02-13-building-home-lab-part-11.md

 ![malware-1|600](images/building-home-lab-part-11/malware-1.png)

-Tsurugi Linux has been assigned the IP Address 10.10.10.12 by the DHCP server.
+Tsurugi Linux has been assigned the IP Address **`10.10.10.12`** by the DHCP server.

-Start the Kali Linux VM and login into the pfSense Web UI.
+Start the Kali Linux VM and log into the pfSense Web UI.

 ![pfsense-27|600](images/building-home-lab-part-4/pfsense-27.png)